 What are Small Groups?

 Small Groups are gatherings of 6-12 people focusing on a common interest or practice.
 Participants commit to meet once or twice a month for a congregational year.
 Groups meet at River Road or in group members’ homes.

 - Parent Groups.

 - Jazz Appreciation

 During the open enrollment periods in September/October and February, a list of open groups with meeting information appears here.
 Any new groups trying to form also appear.

 How does it work?

 Each group agrees on the focus and rhythm of their meetings.
-A trained facilitator helps keep the process and the group on track.
+Group facilitators helps keep the process and the group on track.
 Different group members may share meeting facilitation.